ewaldmire/ascender/docs/tower_configuration.md

-Ascender configuration gives Ascender users the ability to adjust multiple runtime parameters of Ascender, which enables much more fine-grained control over Ascender runs.
+climber configuration gives climber users the ability to adjust multiple runtime parameters of climber, which enables much more fine-grained control over climber runs.

 ## Usage manual

 #### To Use:
-The REST endpoint for CRUD operations against Ascender configurations can be found at `/api/v2/settings/`.
-GETing to that endpoint will return a list of available Ascender configuration categories and their URLs, such as `"system": "/api/v2/settings/system/"`.
+The REST endpoint for CRUD operations against climber configurations can be found at `/api/v2/settings/`.
+GETing to that endpoint will return a list of available climber configuration categories and their URLs, such as `"system": "/api/v2/settings/system/"`.
 The URL given to each category is the endpoint for CRUD operations against individual settings under that category.

-Here is a typical Ascender configuration category GET response:
+Here is a typical climber configuration category GET response:
 ```
 GET /api/v2/settings/github-team/
 HTTP 200 OK